CanopyTax/asyncpgsa/README.md

 but most people just used record._data to get the object directly anyways.
 This means dot notation for columns is no longer possible and you need to access columns using exact names with dictionary notation.

-3. 0.18.0 Adds json parsing automatically.
-If any of your code json decoded the string from a json column, the decoding is now done for you, so you wont want to decode it anymore, or you will get an error.

-4. 0.18.0 Removed the `insert` method.
+3. 0.18.0 Removed the `insert` method.
 We found this method was just confusing, and useless as SqlAlchemy can do it for you by defining your table with a primary key.

 ## sqlalchemy ORM